Best US States to Live and Work as a Casino Dealer

 Key Findings

-- 4 out of the 5 bottom states only have three casinos, making limited job opportunities a major factor in dealer struggles.
+• 4 out of the 5 bottom states only have three casinos, with small job markets playing a major part in dealer struggles.

 Top 5 US States for Casino Dealers